Rachel Kimsey

 Rachel Kimsey is an American actress.

 Career

-Kimsey portrayed Mackenzie Browning on the soap opera The Young and the Restless beginning in March 2005, replacing Ashley Bashioum.
-However, she departed after only a year, making her last appearance on May 17, 2006.
-She also portrayed one of Candice Wilmer's many facades in the Heroes episode "Kindred", and had a main voice role as Wonder Woman in the animated series Justice League Action.
+Kimsey portrayed Mackenzie Browning on the soap opera The Young and the Restless (replacing Ashley Bashioum), beginning in March 2005 but she departed after only a year with her last appearance on May 17, 2006.
+She also portrayed one of Candice Wilmer's many facades in the Heroes episode "Kindred", and had a main voice role as Wonder Woman in Justice League Action.